hollodk/tenderseo-api/README.md

 tenderseo-api
 =============

+Welcome to the client library for tenderseo.com, speed up your blogging.

 ## Quick start

 If you just want to get started, and see some fast results, here is a quick quide for you.